Shreeraj1746/we-upload/terraform/README.md

 Creates a Virtual Private Cloud (VPC) with:
 - Public and private subnets across multiple availability zones
 - Internet Gateway for public subnet access
-- NAT Gateway for private subnet outbound access
+- NAT Gateway for private subnet outbound access (can be disabled)
 - Route tables for network traffic management

 ### S3 Module